-pH level testing along with the disinfection testing of your swimming pool, are two of the most important tests that you have to do on your pool water.
-The reason for this is that you have to maintain a proper pH water balance that will ensure the safety of your bathers and swimmers.
+Subsequently, pH level testing along with the disinfection testing of your swimming pool, are two of the most important tests that you must do on your pool water.
+The reason for this is that you must maintain a proper pH water balance that will ensure the safety of your bathers and swimmers.

-The frequency at which you perform these two tests, is very important.
+The frequency at which you perform these two tests is especially important.
 Because the chlorine disinfection and pH levels are the two balancing factors that change the most in swimming pools and spas.
-Therefore learning hoe to test pH level in water is an absolute must.
+Therefore, learning how to test pH level in water is an absolute must.

 Your swimming pool and spa water chemistry can be affected by several factors which include:

 Your pH level testing procedure should always be conducted before opening any of your swimming facilities.
-This will ensure that the conditions of your pool water is safe for swimmers to use at all times.
-It is also very important that you carry out a pH level testing on your swimming pool or spa water at its highest bather and environmental load conditions.
+This will ensure that the conditions of your pool water are safe for swimmers to always use.
+It is also particularly important that you carry out a pH level testing on your swimming pool or spa water at its highest bather and environmental load conditions.

-There are a couple interfering factors that you have to be aware of though when performing this very important swimming pool test.
+There are a couple of interfering factors that you must be aware of though when taking this important swimming pool test.

-These factors can result in the wrong reading doing your pH level testing.
+These factors can result in the wrong reading while doing your pH level testing.
 They include:

 You can achieve this by adding one drop of a chlorine neutralizer...marked R-0007 in your Taylor test kit into your water sample.
 This is done before you add your pH indicator.